Field Synthesis with Azimuthally-Varying, Cascaded, Cylindrical Metasurfaces using a Wave Matrix Approach: Determination of Numerical Parameters in Synthesis Process

 Dr. Grbic served as Technical Program Co-Chair in 2012 and Topic Co-Chair in 2016 and 2017 for the IEEE International Symposium on Antennas and Propagation and USNC-URSI National Radio Science Meeting.
 He was an Associate Editor for IEEE Antennas and Wireless Propagation Letters from 2010 to 2015.
 Dr. Grbic was the recipient of AFOSR Young Investigator Award as well as NSF Faculty Early Career Development Award in 2008, the Presidential Early Career Award for Scientists and Engineers in January 2010.
 He also received an Outstanding Young Engineer Award from the IEEE Microwave Theory and Techniques Society, a Henry Russel Award from the University of Michigan, and a Booker Fellowship from the United States National Committee of the International Union of Radio Science in 2011.
 He was the inaugural recipient of the Ernest and Bettine Kuh Distinguished Faculty Scholar Award in the Department of Electrical and Computer Science, University of Michigan in 2012.
-In 2018, Prof. Anthony Grbic received a University of Michigan Faculty Recognition Award for outstanding achievement in scholarly research, excellence as a teacher, advisor and mentor, and distinguished service to the institution and profession. \end{IEEEbiography}
+In 2018, Prof. Grbic received a University of Michigan Faculty Recognition Award for outstanding achievement in scholarly research, excellence as a teacher, advisor and mentor, and distinguished service to the institution and profession.
+He is currently an IEEE Microwave Theory and Techniques Society Distinguished Microwave Lecturer and a member of the Scientific Advisory Board of the International Congress on Artificial Materials for Novel Wave Phenomena – Metamaterials. \end{IEEEbiography}